-Functions Describe the assessments that have been conducted and/or additional data that has been collected and/or analyzed to assess Key Functions.
-Be sure to include details necessary to understand the assessment methodology, such as time frame, number of people surveyed, etc.
+Describe the additional assessments that have been conducted and/or additional data that has been collected as part of this Administrative Review.
+Be sure to include details necessary to understand the assessment methodology, such as time frame, number of people surveyed, etc. Prepare a summary of the results and an analysis of their meaning for the unit's operations.